Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/UpdateSite_readme.txt

   * cd /home/groups/e/ec/eclipse-javacc/htdocs to go to the project web directory, where to put the index.html and all files current problems :
   - open works with SFTP, not SCP (remote shell restricted to copy operations ?) ;
-  - cannot overwrite not owned files (even if in right group)
+  - cannot overwrite not owned files (even if in right group) : seems to work now

 + Putty PSFTP :
   * configure putty with host web.sourceforge.net port 22, sf account,project (e.g. mmazas,eclipse-javacc) on Connection / Data
+    add the private key file path on Connection / SSH / Auth, and save session
   * run psftp, open web.sourceforge.net, it takes sf account,project, give pass phrase
   * sftp commands like ftp : ls, lcd, cd, put